bobvantiel/bobvantiel.github.io/menu/publications.md

 **2022**

 * **Bob van Tiel**, Uli Sauerland, and Michael Franke. <a href="https://direct.mit.edu/opmi/article/doi/10.1162/opmi_a_00066/113616/Meaning-and-Use-in-the-Expression-of-Estimative" target="_blank">Meaning and use in the expression of estimative probability</a>.
-Open Mind.
+Open Mind, 6, 250-263.

 * Ahmed Khorsheed, Jessica Price, and **Bob van Tiel**. <a href="https://www.frontiersin.org/articles/10.3389/fcomm.2022.990044/full" target="_blank">Sources of cognitive cost in scalar implicature processing: A review</a>.
-Frontiers in Communication.
+Frontiers in Communication, 7, 990044.

 **2021**